KQM-git/TCL/docs/evidence/characters/hydro/tartaglia.md

 [Video](https://youtu.be/1Z85uLvJn4A) (thx to Silvershine for helping me record it)

 **Significance:**
 Just a fun little finding.
-Can be made into meme builds for a full ATK% childe (since shatter Childe is already becoming a meme build, so why not consistent vape Childe too)
+Can be made into meme builds for a full ATK% childe (since Shatter Childe is already becoming a meme build, so why not consistent vape Childe too)

 ### Childe Double Forward Vape